MAG (video game)

-MAG was a massively multiplayer online first-person shooter video game developed by Zipper Interactive for the PlayStation 3.
-The game was released in North America on January 26, 2010, mainland Europe on January 27 and the United Kingdom on January 29.
-It was released in Australia and New Zealand on February 11, 2010.
+MAG is a discontinued 2010 massively multiplayer online first-person shooter video game developed by Zipper Interactive and published by Sony Computer Entertainment for the PlayStation 3.
 MAG received an award from Guinness World Records as "Most Players in a Console FPS" with 256 players.

 On January 28, 2014, the online servers for MAG were shut down.
 Due to its reliance on online play, it is no longer possible to play the game.